albassort/AlbaBuild.nvim/README.md

 - Telescope
 - Plenary

+# Platform Support
+I am a Linux developer.
+I am not a Windows, MacOs, (prefix)BSD(suffix) developer.
+I develop things for Linux.
+There is **no reason** for this to break on any mainstream distro, consequently, there is no reason for it to work on any non-Linux operating system. **If you wish to make it work on your OS, please make a PR.**

 # File placement
 To specify the given build commands you want, you must, of course, have them be on disk.
 The places I find most convenient is in the git root.